-Wild blueberries are a tasty superfood that for centuries has been a part of the native North American’s diet.
+Wild blueberries are a tasty superfood that for centuries has been a part of the native North American diet.
 These small wild blueberries are almost always found in the freezer section of most grocery stores.
+I love wild blueberries and almost always have some in my freezer.

 “When you break open a wild blueberry or eat it you’ll get stains on your fingers.
 Those stains are pigments which are the health protective compounds which help with … cardiovascular disease, type 2 diabetes … memory [and] many forms of cancer.” ~ Mary Ann Lila, the director of the Plants for Human Health Institute, told TODAY.